 History of the ADMHSS

 A decade later, in 1996, the Parent Drug Information Service (PDIS) was launched to provide support to parents and families affected by someone else's alcohol or other drug (AOD) use.
 Calls to the Parent and Family Drug Support Line were answered by the ADIS counselling team.
 PDIS also supported parents in the Adult Drug Court and provided parent peer support groups at the Drug and Alcohol Office (DAO).
+In 2000 Parent Peer Volunteers were trained to form the Parent Peer Volunteer Network and provide an option for concerned parents to seek support.

 In the 1990s, Quitline was an additional support line managed by ADIS.
 The Quitline is a national telephone service for those wanting information, assistance, counselling and support with smoking cessation.
 In WA, Quitline was funded by the Public Health Division, Department of Health Western Australia.

-Later in April 2015, the Alcohol and Drug Information Service was renamed, rebranded and officially launched by the Minister for Mental Health to the Alcohol and Drug Support Service (ADSS) which at that time was comprised of three support lines:
+Then in April 2015, the Alcohol and Drug Information Service was renamed, rebranded and officially launched by the Minister for Mental Health to the Alcohol and Drug Support Service (ADSS) which at that time was comprised of three support lines:

-• Alcohol and Drug Support Line
+• Alcohol and Drug Support Line (ADSL).

-• Working Away Alcohol and Drug Support Line
+• Working Away Alcohol and Drug Support Line (WAADSL).

 In addition, PDIS was rebranded to become called the Parent and Family Drug Support (PFDS).
-The renaming and rebranding was implemented to better reflect the evolving services offered to meet the needs of the community.
+The renaming and rebranding were implemented to better reflect the evolving services offered to meet the needs of the community.

 On 2 March 2022 the Minister for Health officially launched the Here For You Support Line, to provide statewide support to anyone concerned about their own or another person's mental health and/or alcohol and other drug issues.
-Here For You operates between 7am to10pm seven days per week.
+Here For You operates between 7am to 10pm seven days per week.

 The Alcohol and Drug Support Service encompasses three support lines and two program areas: